Ryan Hunter-Reay

-Ryan Christopher Hunter-Reay (born December 17, 1980) is a professional American racing driver best known as a winner of both the Indianapolis 500 (2014) and the IndyCar Series championship in 2012.
-In each accomplishment, Hunter-Reay became the first American to win since Sam Hornish Jr. in 2006.
-Hunter-Reay also won in the defunct Champ Car World Series twice and the Toyota Grand Prix of Long Beach.
-In addition to his experience in Indy car racing, Hunter-Reay has competed in the Race of Champions, A1 Grand Prix, and various forms of sports car racing (the American Le Mans Series, the Rolex Grand-Am Sports Car Series and the IMSA Tudor United SportsCar Championship).
+Ryan Christopher Hunter-Reay (born December 17, 1980) is an American professional racing driver who won the Indianapolis 500 (2014) and the IndyCar Series championship (2012).
+He currently competes part-time in the IndyCar Series for Dreyer & Reinbold Racing.
+Hunter-Reay also won in the now defunct Champ Car World Series twice and the Toyota Grand Prix of Long Beach.
+Hunter-Reay has competed in the Race of Champions, A1 Grand Prix, and sports car racing series including American Le Mans Series, the Rolex Grand-Am Sports Car Series and the IMSA Tudor United SportsCar Championship.

-Hunter-Reay last drove for Andretti Autosport in the IndyCar Series.
+Hunter-Reay previously drove for Andretti Autosport in the IndyCar Series.
 When Hunter-Reay initially joined Andretti for 2010, he was only signed to drive for a partial season.
 Additional sponsorship was found and Hunter-Reay drove the entire season for Andretti.
-Hunter-Reay has since won both the Indianapolis 500 and the Verizon IndyCar Series championship.

-Hunter-Reay most recently drove the number 28 car in the NTT IndyCar Series.
-The number is a show of support for the estimated 28 million people living with cancer worldwide.
-Hunter-Reay, who lost his mother to colon cancer in 2009, acts a spokesman on behalf of Racing for Cancer, an advocacy organization.
+Prior to 2023, Hunter-Reay drove the number 28 car in the NTT IndyCar Series as a show of support for the estimated 28 million people living with cancer worldwide.
+Hunter-Reay, who lost his mother to colon cancer in 2009, acts as a spokesman on behalf of Racing for Cancer, an advocacy organization.